Consistent Dialogue Generation with Self-supervised Feature Learning: Results

 \section{Results}

 \paragraph{Self-supervised feature learning} We used equal numbers of positive/negative examples to train each feature extractor.
-For the Twitter data, the resulting accuracy for the topic and persona feature extractors is around $0.75$ and $0.60$ (for both continuous and binary features), respectively.
-For the MetaLWOz dataset, the discriminator accuracy for the persona and topic feature extractors is $0.85$ and $0.67$, respectively.
+For Twitter dataset, the resulting accuracies for topic and persona feature extractor are around $0.75$ and $0.60$ (for both continuous and binary features), respectively.
+For Maluuba dataset, the discriminator accuracy for persona and topic feature extractors are $0.85$ and $0.67$, respectively.
 With the disentangling loss ($\lambda=0.01$), the correlation between features drops from 0.25 to 0.16.

-Representative n-grams of some learned features from the Twitter dataset are shown in Table~\ref{tab:topic}.
-To calculate the feature vector for a specific n-gram, we average over the feature vectors of test sentences that contain that n-gram.
+Representative n-grams for some learned feature units for Twitter dataset are shown in Table~\ref{tab:topic}.
+To calculate the feature vector for a specific n-gram, we average over the feature vector of test sentences that contain that n-gram.
 We then select the top-ranked n-grams with occurrences greater than 200 for each feature bit.
 We observe that when $\lambda=0$, \ie without disentangling loss, the learned features exhibit heavy colinearity, which weakens the interpretability of each separate feature units.

-We further visualized topic features on both datasets using t-SNE embedding~\cite{maaten2008visualizing}.
-For the MetaLWOz dataset, Figure~\ref{fig:p_emb} illustrates the learned topic and persona feature embeddings on the test data.
+We further visualized the topic features on both datasets using t-SNE embedding~\cite{maaten2008visualizing}.
+For Maluuba dataset, Figure~\ref{fig:p_emb} illustrates the learned topic and persona feature embeddings on the test set.
 Without any label information, the learned topic and persona features separate well.
-For the twitter dataset, we observed that the persona features of the utterances from different time zones form clusters, indicating the features learned by our method can reflect differences in societal groups (Appendix, Figure~\ref{fig:twt_topic}). \paragraph{Sampled response generation} We evaluate our approaches by generating a response given 4 previous turns.
-Some sampled results are shown in Table~\ref{tab:examples}.
-We observed that the CoCon-T and CoCon-TP can produce informative responses which is in general more consistent with the given context compared to baselines.
-For CoCon-TP, beyond being context-aware, the responses seem to be persona-aware, \ie, mimicking the tone and personal wording preferences like {\it mate}, {\it oh my gosh}, {\it haha}, and {\it ain't} and other words associated with them.
+For twitter dataset, we observed that the persona features of the utterances from different time zones form some clusters, indicating the features learned from our approach can partially reflect the difference in societal groups (See Appendix~\ref{app:twt}).